The Voice of Poland: Selection process and format

-This is followed by battles in which the coaches choose two people from their team (when the number of participants in a team is odd, one of the battles is played by a trio, not a duo) who sing the same song together.
-The coach decides who moves on and who drops out of the program.
-In the first edition, coaches were assisted in their decision making by invited specialists.
-From the second edition onwards, the other coaches can make a "steal", i.e. take the loser to their team (by pressing their button).
+This is followed by battles in which the coaches choose two people from their team (when the number of participants in a team is uneven, one of the battles is played by a trio, not a duo) who sing the same song together.
+The coach decides who moves on to the next stage and who drops out of the program.
+In the first season, coaches were assisted by invited specialists who were supposed to help them make the decision.
+From the second season onwards, the other coaches can make a "steal", i.e. take the loser to their team (by pressing their button).
 If more than one coach wants to steal a participant, that participant has the right to choose which team they want to go to.

-In the seventh edition, the "stealing" system has changed to what is known as the "hot chairs".
-Each coach can ultimately steal only one player (who sits on the hot seat assigned to that coach's team), because when "stealing" another player, the previously stolen person is replaced and dropped from the program; From this edition, each coach could steal (press the button and take over a player) up to three times, but from 10.
-The steal button coaches can press without limit.
+In the seventh season, the "stealing" system has changed to what is known as the "hot chairs".
+Each coach can ultimately steal only one contestant (who sits on the hot seat assigned to that coach's team), because when "stealing" another contestant, the previously stolen person is replaced and dropped out of the competition; from the seventh to ninth seasons, each coach could steal (press the button and take over a contestant) up to three times, but from the tenth season, coaches can press the button to steal a contestant without any limitations.
 The battles therefore end with seven participants advancing to the next stage.
 During the ninth season, there was the first ever elimination of all participants from a team in one battle.

+In season 14, battles have been divided into 2 parts: pre-battle and the main battle.
+During the pre-battle, the coaches pick three of their artists in a singing match and then select two of them to advance to the main battle to perform as a duo.
+During the main battle, the winning artists will battle once again, performing a different song.
+The coach select one of them to advance to the next round, while the other will be eliminated.
+At the end of this round, five artists will remain on each team.
+For the first time since the inaugural season, there are no steals during the battles round.